PaulTomchik/EZ-Hadoop/README.md

-# WORK IN PROGRESS: Still ironing out the bugs.
-##Setting up a Virtual Hadoop Cluster.
+#Setting up a Virtual Hadoop Cluster.

 The end result of these instructions will be an Hadoop cluster with three servers running in VirtualBox.
 ###Note: These instructions, and associated scripts, are subject to change.